 For every dozen people standing in a long line for an electric skillet is one or two individuals spending hundreds of dollars playing slots.
 These individuals are only at the casino because of that promotion.

-In addition, other people in line feel more positive about the casino.
+In addition, other people in line feel more optimistic about the casino.
 And, feeling more positive about a casino means they are more likely to visit again.
 And, that too is how a casino makes money.

 If these promotions didn’t make money for the casino, they wouldn’t have them.
 They couldn’t afford them.
-Their goal is to get people into the casino, then simply let nature takes its course.
+Their goal is to get people into the casino, then let nature takes its course.